huggingface/accelerate/docs/source/basic_tutorials/install.md

 pip install -e .
 ```

-## Configuring 🤗 Accelerate
+## Configuration

-After installing, you need to configure 🤗 Accelerate for how the current system is setup for training.
+After installing, you need to configure Accelerate for how the current system is setup for training.
 To do so run the following and answer the questions prompted to you:

 ```bash